earthstar-project/react-earthstar/README.md

 ### `useAuthorSettings`

-Returns a getter and setter for the `ClientSettings`' current author setting.
+Returns a getter and setter for the `SharedSettings`' current author setting.
-Uses the `ClientSettingsContext`.
+Uses the `SharedSettingsContext`.

 ```js
 function CurrentAuthorAddress() {